boldflight/BibleConverter/test_EPUB/output/Luke.md

 [21] “But look, the hand of the one who betrays me is with me on the table.
 [22] For the Son of Man is to go just as it has been determined, but woe to that man by whom he is betrayed!”
 [23] So they began to question one another as to which of them it could possibly be who would do this.

 [24] A dispute also started among them over which of them was to be regarded as the greatest.
 [25] So Jesus said to them, “The kings of the Gentiles lord it over them, and those in authority over them are called ‘benefactors.’
 [26] Not so with you; instead the one who is greatest among you must become like the youngest, and the leader like the one who serves.
 [27] For who is greater, the one who is seated at the table, or the one who serves?
 Is it not the one who is seated at the table?
 But I am among you as one who serves.

 [28] “You are the ones who have remained with me in my trials.
 [29] Thus I grant to you a kingdom, just as my Father granted to me, [30] that you may eat and drink at my table in my kingdom, and you will sit on thrones judging the twelve tribes of Israel.

 [31] “Simon, Simon, pay attention!
 Satan has demanded to have you all, to sift you like wheat, [32] but I have prayed for you, Simon, that your faith may not fail.
 When you have turned back, strengthen your brothers.”
 [33] But Peter said to him, “Lord, I am ready to go with you both to prison and to death!”
 [34] Jesus replied, “I tell you, Peter, the rooster will not crow today until you have denied three times that you know me.”

 [35] Then Jesus said to them, “When I sent you out with no money bag, or traveler’s bag, or sandals, you didn’t lack anything, did you?”
 They replied, “Nothing.”
 [36] He said to them, “But now, the one who has a money bag must take it, and likewise a traveler’s bag too.
 And the one who has no sword must sell his cloak and buy one.
-[37] For I tell you that this scripture must be fulfilled in me, ‘And he was counted with the transgressors.’
+[37] For I tell you that this scripture must be fulfilled in me, ‘**_And he was counted with the transgressors_**.’
 For what is written about me is being fulfilled.”
 [38] So they said, “Look, Lord, here are two swords.”
 Then he told them, “It is enough.”

 ### On the Mount of Olives